 World Dance Masters Choreography Competition

+Ready to win a teaching slot in Boston, Florida, and at next years’ Worlds?!
 A renowned event that looks to help new choreographers find their first steps into the Line Dance circuit.
 Each year more than 50 dance entries are judged against each other in two categories; Country and Non-Country.
 The prizes for winning?
-Paid teaching slots to prestigious events and cash prizes.
+Paid teaching slots to prestigious events!

 Start the process of registering your entry below.
 See the sidebar for information on rules, prizes, and terms and conditions for this years event.